The Insurance Disputes Law Review: USA

-US courts recently have addressed a number of significant insurance-related issues, including the method of applying an exhaustion requirement so as to trigger coverage under excess policies, waiver of privilege in insurance disputes and the calculation of damages under property insurance policies.
-Going forward, courts undoubtedly will continue to address the parameters of cyber-related coverage, the opioid epidemic and issues related to long-tail claims.
-In addition, insurers may find themselves increasingly embroiled in coverage disputes arising out of climate change events and the novel coronavirus disease (covid-19).
+US courts have recently addressed a number of significant insurance-related issues, including general liability claims for alleged privacy violations, the scope of a securities claim under directors and officers (D&O) policies, and the availability of coverage for ransomware payments under commercial crime policy computer fraud provisions.
+Going forward, courts undoubtedly will continue to address the parameters of cyber-related coverage and the opioid epidemic, as well as, of course, coverage disputes arising out of climate change events and the novel coronavirus disease (covid-19).

 The legal framework

 The regulation of insurance in the United States is primarily performed by the states.
 In 1945, the US Congress passed the McCarran-Ferguson Act,2 which provides that 'No Act of Congress shall be construed to invalidate, impair, or supersede any law enacted by any State for the purpose of regulating the business of insurance . . . unless such Act specifically relates to the business of insurance.'3 Under the McCarran-Ferguson Act, federal law preempts state insurance law only if it specifically relates to 'the business of insurance'.

 The law of insurance in the United States generally falls into one of two broad categories: (1) the regulation of entities that participate in the business of insurance; and (2) the regulation of the policyholder–insurer relationship.
 State law pertaining to the regulation of entities is generally comprised of statutes enacted by state legislatures and administrative regulations issued by state agencies, such as departments of insurance.